Can I access Academic Resource Center services remotely?

 What should I do if I do not have internet at home or my internet is weak?

-Here is the guidance offered by the Harvard College Dean of Students Office:
+Please follow the guidance offered by the Harvard College Dean of Students Office.

-If your internet connection is weak or intermittent, there is not much you can do, but there may be some useful adaptations.
+If your internet connection is momentarily weak or intermittent, below are some useful adaptations.

 Make sure that you shut down all unnecessary applications and close all unnecessary browser tabs.
 It is also a good idea to restart your computer before joining a class in Zoom.